pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/05_Index_Service/README.md

 These implementations can be configured in [Assortment Tenants](./03_Assortment_Tenant_Configuration.md).
 The default tenant always uses `DefaultMysql` as implementation.

-The *Product Index* has several advantages:
+The separate *Product Index* has several advantages:
 - It is completely independent from the Pimcore object structure, only contains needed information and can pre-calculate complex data.
 - It can be optimized without any side effects on Pimcore for requirements considering filtering, listing and searching products.
-- It supports assortment tenants and therefor allows optimized indices for multiple assortments within one system.
+- It supports assortment tenants and therefore allows optimized indices for multiple assortments within one system.

 Based on the *Product Index* the [*Product List*](./07_Product_List.md) provides a one stop API for accessing data and